DHCodeReview/rollingwindows/notes_for_DHTech_code_review.md

 ### Anything else we need to know?

-The code for `rollingwindows` was developed over the course of 2023, and then much of it was lost due to an unexplained corruption of the my Python environment before I could push the code to GitHub.
+The code for `rollingwindows` was developed over the course of 2023, and then much of it was lost due to an unexplained corruption of my Python environment before I could push the code to GitHub.
 As a result, much of the code had to be reconstructed.
 As a result, there is still a certain amount of legacy code in the module, and function and variable names may not be as clean or informative as desired.
 Unit tests are also a bit messy, although the coverage is pretty good.

 At present, I need some outside perspective on the following topics: